smculliton/lunch_and_learn/README.md

 ## General Info
 Lunch and Learn is the API for an app that allows you to learn about a country while also suggesting recipes to try from that country's cuisine.
 This project was made as part of the requirements to pass Mod 3 at [Turing School of Software and Design](https://turing.edu/)

+The API can be found deployed at ``https://lunch-and-learn-be.herokuapp.com/``

 ## Learning Goals
 - Expose an API that aggregates data from four different external APIs